AjayMT/ezdom/README.md

 EZDOM.updateElement(theDiv, theNewDiv);
 ```

-EZDOM is fairly efficient and updates only what it needs to instead of redrawing whole elements.
-As a result of this, it is best for small, frequent DOM updates.
+EZDOM tries to be as efficient as possible and doesn't redraw the whole DOM every time it updates it.
+This makes it great for small, frequent updates.

 ## Installation
 via npm: